 The Atlantic ribbed mussel grows 2 to 4 inches in length.
 Its glossy, ribbed shells vary in color from olive or yellowish-brown to black.
 The shell's interior is iridescent blue to silvery white.

-Ribbed mussels live in low, regularly flooded marshes and mud flats.
-They attach themselves to marsh grass roots and other surfaces with strong, thread-like strands secreted from the byssus gland.
+Lives in low, regularly flooded marshes and mud flats.
+Attach themselves to marsh grass roots and other surfaces with strong, thread-like strands secreted from the byssus gland.
 Clumps of mussels are usually found half-buried in the mud among marsh grasses.

 Found throughout the middle and lower Chesapeake Bay.